-Management's Discussion and Analysis For the year ended December 31, 2021 and 2020 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)

-- (3) In the event that Mr. Hamel's (UEX's Vice President, Exploration) employment is terminated by the company for any reason other than as a result of a change of control, death or termination for cause, the Company will pay a termination amount equal to six months' base salary which will increase by one month salary after every year of service up to a maximum of twelve months' base salary plus any bonus owning.
-Mr. Hamel may also terminate the employment agreement upon two months' written notice to the Board and receive a lump sum payment equal to his base salary plus benefits for two months. - (4) Share-based compensation expense is the fair value of options granted which have been calculated using the Black-Scholes option-pricing model and the assumptions disclosed in Note 14(c) of the financial statements and the fair value of RSUs which have been calculated using the closing trading price of the Company's shares on grant date disclosed in Note 14 (c) of the financial statements. - (5) Represents payments to Evelyn Abbott for CFO services rendered to UEX.
+- (2) In the event that Mr. Lemaitre's (UEX's President and CEO) employment is terminated by the Company for any reason other than as a result of a change of control, death or termination for cause, the Company will pay a termination amount equal to one year's base salary plus any bonus owing.
+All other employee-related benefits will continue for a period of one year following such termination.
+Mr. Lemaitre may also terminate the employment agreement upon three months' written notice to the Board and receive a lump sum payment equal to his base salary plus benefits for three months. - (3) In the event that Mr. Hamel's (UEX's Vice President, Exploration) employment is terminated by the company for any reason other than as a result of a change of control, death or termination for cause, the Company will pay a termination amount equal to six months' base salary which will increase by one month salary after every year of service up to a maximum of twelve months' base salary plus any bonus owning.
+Mr. Hamel may also terminate the employment agreement upon two months' written notice to the Board and receive a lump sum payment equal to his base salary plus benefits for two months. - (4) Share-based compensation expense is the fair value of options granted which have been calculated using the Black-Scholes option-pricing model and the assumptions disclosed in Note 12(c) of the financial statements and the fair value of RSUs which have been calculated using the closing trading price of the Company's shares on grant date disclosed in Note 12(c) of the financial statements. - (5) Represents payments to Evelyn Abbott for CFO services rendered to UEX.
 In the event that Ms. Abbott's consulting agreement is terminated by the Company for any reason other than as a result of a change of control, death or termination for cause, the Company will pay a termination amount equal to one year's base fee plus any bonus owing.
-Ms. Abbott may also terminate the consulting agreement upon two months' written notice to the Board - (6) Salaries and short-term employee benefits disclosed are gross amounts paid and does not include the reduction for the Canadian Emergency Wage Subsidy (Note 22 of the financial statements).
+Ms. Abbott may also terminate the consulting agreement upon two months' written notice to the Board. - (6) Salaries and short-term employee benefits disclosed are gross amounts paid and does not include the reduction for the Canadian Emergency Wage Subsidy (Note 20 of the financial statements).